 By Frances Traynor

-"Working in partnership is crucial for an easy property transaction."
+"Working in partnership is crucial for a faster home move."

 When buying, selling or remortgaging a home in Wakefield, you will need to chose a property lawyer to look after the conveyancing work for your move.